 There is a direct correlation between a real estate agent’s salary and his or her experience.
-According to a 2014 survey conducted by the National Association of REALTORS® (NAR), new real estate agents made $40K less than agents with more than 15 years of experience, averaging around $30K per year.
+According to a 2014 survey by the National Association of REALTORS® (NAR), new real estate agents made $40K less than agents with more than 15 years of experience, averaging around $30K per year.

 Meanwhile, as you are making less money on fewer transactions than your more seasoned competitors, you are likely working without any extras and benefits that other professionals have.
 According to the same NAR survey, just 5 percent of real estate agents receive health coverage from their brokerage and only 33 percent are provided with errors and omissions insurance.